Christine Whelan

-Christine Barrett Whelan (born July 5, 1977) is a writer, journalist, and commentator.
-She is the author of two books about marriage, and two self-help books for young-adults.
-She is a clinical professor at the University of Wisconsin-Madison.
+Christine Barrett Whelan (born July 5, 1977) is an American writer, journalist, and clinical professor at the University of Wisconsin-Madison.
+She has authored two books about marriage, two self-help books for young adults, and an Audible series about purpose.

 Early life

-Whelan was born in New York City to attorney Stephen T. Whelan and Elizabeth M. Whelan, an author and public health specialist.
+Whelan was born in New York City to attorney Stephen T. Whelan and Elizabeth Whelan, an author and public health specialist.

-At eight years old, Whelan was the moderator for "No Kidding," a nationally syndicated health talk show for kids, by kids, produced by the American Council on Science and Health, the organization her mother founded.

 Education

-Whelan earned her undergraduate degree from Princeton University, graduating magna cum laude with a degree in Politics.
-Whelan subsequently was awarded the 1999 Daniel M. Sachs scholarship, one of Princeton's highest honors, which enabled her to study at Worcester College, Oxford.
-As a Sachs Scholar, she studied Economic and Social History at the University of Oxford, from which she earned her masters and doctorate.
+Whelan earned her undergraduate degree from Princeton University, graduating magna cum laude with a degree in politics.
+She subsequently was awarded the 1999 Daniel M. Sachs scholarship, granting her direct acceptance to Worcester College within the University of Oxford, where she studied Economic and Social History for her masters and doctorate.

 Academic and consulting roles

-Whelan has held teaching positions in the Sociology department at the University of Iowa and in the Sociology and Politics departments at Princeton University.
-In 2009 she accepted a position with the Sociology department at the University of Pittsburgh, where she taught until 2013.
-In 2013, she accepted a position with the Consumer Science department at the School of Human Ecology at University of Wisconsin-Madison, where she currently teaches and directs the Money, Relationships, and Equality (MORE).
+Whelan has taught in the Sociology department at the University of Iowa, the Sociology and Politics departments at Princeton University, and the Sociology department at the University of Pittsburgh.
+In 2013, she then moved to the Consumer Science department at the School of Human Ecology at University of Wisconsin-Madison, where she currently teaches and directs the Money, Relationships, and Equality (MORE) initiative.

 Journalism

-As an undergraduate, Whelan was editor-in-chief of The Daily Princetonian.
-From 1997 through 2000, she interned at The Wall Street Journal in New York and Washington bureaus and in 2000 interned at The Washington Post.
+From 1997 through 2000, Whelan interned at The Wall Street Journal in its New York and Washington bureaus, and afterwards interned at The Washington Post.
 In 2008, Whelan was awarded a Templeton-Cambridge Journalism Fellowship.

-Whelan's writing has appeared in The Wall Street Journal, The New York Times, USA Today, National Review Online and The Washington Post, among other publications.
-From 2005-2010, she wrote a bi-weekly relationship advice column for Busted Halo and contributed occasional pieces to The Huffington Post.
+Whelan's writing has also appeared in The New York Times, USA Today, National Review Online, and The Huffington Post.